jonnonz1/nz-statute-book/acts/public/2011/student-loan-scheme-act-2011.md

   (a) be undertaking study that—
     (i) the borrower is enrolled in with a New Zealand tertiary education provider; and (ii) if it is completed successfully, will count towards a qualification offered by a New Zealand tertiary education provider; and
-    (iii) is assessed by the NZQA as being equivalent to level 8 or above on the New Zealand Register of Quality Assured Qualifications developed by the NZQA under section 452(1)﻿(c) of the Education and Training Act 2020; and
+    (iii) is assessed by the NZQA as being equivalent to level 8 or above on the New Zealand Qualifications and Credentials Framework developed by the NZQA under section 452(1)﻿(c) of the Education and Training Act 2020; and
     (iv) is full-time and undertaken overseas; and
     (v) cannot be completed in New Zealand; and
   (b) provide the Commissioner with evidence from the borrower's New Zealand tertiary education provider verifying that the borrower's study meets the requirements of paragraph (a).